Renewable Energy

 A relevant ANNOUNCEMENT...

-at Central Washington University in Ellensburg, WA.
-Keep an eye on this subject.
 The Amish (of Indiana) already get the idea of harvesting the sun...

 Many thanks to local artist Marty David, who answered a commission to paint the office of Olympic Energy Systems...